MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 > - Defender for Cloud Apps uses Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
 Native client apps and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Defender for Cloud Apps.
 > - To apply session controls to portal.office.com, you must onboard Microsoft 365 admin center.
 For more information about onboarding apps, see [Onboard and deploy Conditional Access App Control for any app](proxy-deployment-any-app.md).

+#### Featured apps

-<a name="featured-apps"></a>Any web app configured using the [previously mentioned authentication protocols](#supported-apps-and-clients) can be onboarded to work with access and session controls.
+Any web app configured using the [previously mentioned authentication protocols](#supported-apps-and-clients) can be onboarded to work with access and session controls.
 In addition, the following apps are already onboarded with both access and session controls:

 - AWS
 - Azure DevOps (Visual Studio Team Services)